Crell/AttributeUtils/README.md

 ### Transitivity

-Transitivity applies only to attributes on properties, and only if the attribute in question can target both propeties and classes.
+Transitivity applies only to attributes on properties, and only if the attribute in question can target both properties and classes.
 It is an alternate form of inheritance.
 Specifically, if a property is typed to a class or interface, and the attribute in question implements `TransitiveProperty`, and the property does not have that attribute on it, then instead of looking up the inheritance tree the analyzer will first look at the class the property is typed for.

 That's a lot of conditionals, so here's an example to make it clearer: